 Sdtypes

-All SDV models require information about the data type for every column.
+Let SDV know what type of data you have in each column of your table.
 In the SDV, the data types are specified by sdtype, denoting a semantic or statistical meaning.
+SDV is designed to create synthetic data differently based on each sdtype.

-An sdtype is a high level concept that does not depend on how a computer stores the data.
+An sdtype is a high level concept that tells SDV what your data means.
+An sdtype does not depend on how a computer stores the data.
 A single sdtype (such as "categorical") can be stored by a computer in several ways (string, integer, etc).

 Common Sdtypes